 But they’re out there.

-And by making a switch to one these best zero waste shampoo and conditioners, together with an eco-friendly hair brush (when your old is no longer useable), you’ll be doing yourself and the planet a huge favor.
+By making a switch to the best plastic-free shampoo and conditioner, together with an eco-friendly hair brush (when your old is no longer usable), you’ll be doing yourself and the planet a huge favor.

 Remember, personal beauty doesn’t mean sacrificing natural beauty.